jcomte23/Clock_Console/README.md

 ## Project status

-This project is in version 1
+This project is currently under active development and updates are expected to be released in the near future